 - They are excellent climbers also on steep cliffs.

 Please visit the Arctic wildlife photos gallery or the Black and White Fine Art Portfolio.
-All my nature photographs are for sale as a stock photo license and wall art photo prints online.
+All my nature photographs are for sale as a stock photo license and fine art photo prints online.
 Select your choice of print material, such as acrylic, modern metal, canvas, and fine art paper.